bbc/gel/src/components/promos.md

 ## Semantics

-The Promo component represents a link to a full piece of content eleswhere on the BBC site or app.
+The Promo component represents a link to a full piece of content elsewhere on the BBC site or app.
 It should only be incorporated within an interface where:

 1. It is used to create a standout call-to-action, possibly including an image or additional information
 2. There is a permanent URL to which the Promo can be linked